forcize/reactnd-wouldyoudare-app/architecture/draft.md

-# Components
+# Components Distribution

 ## Navigation [Top Bar]
-Questions Lists [Homepage]
+1. Questions Lists [Homepage]
-Question [Homepage] [View Poll]
+2. Question [Homepage] [View Poll]
-New Question [New Question
+3. New Question [New Question]
-Leader Board List [LeaderBoard
+3. Leader Board [Leader Board]
-User [ Leader Board]
+3. User [Leader Board]

 ## Top Bar
--> Navigation
+1. Navigation
--> Home
+2. Home
--> New Question
+3. New Question
--> Leader Board
+4. Leader Board
--> Display Name at Top
+5. Display Name at Top
--> Profile Picture
+6. Profile Picture
--> Logout Button
+7. Logout Button

 ## View Poll [questions/:question_id]
--> Shows Questions Made by Users “Would you Rather”
+1. Shows Questions Made by Users “Would you Rather”
--> Here you can pick one of the answers and submit
+2. Here you can pick one of the answers and submit
--> Upon picking an option and submitting the option, show result, green state -> Bars should have vote %
+3. Upon picking an option and submitting the option, show result, green state
+4. Bars should have vote %

 ## Homepage

--> Unanswered Questions
+1. Unanswered Questions
--> Answered Questions
+2. Answered Questions

 ## Sign in
--> You pick one of the users
+1. You pick one of the users

 ## New question [/add]
--> Title: Create New Question
+1. Title: Create New Question
--> Ask would you rather option 1 and option 2
+2. Ask would you rather option 1 and option 2

--> Leader Board [/leaderboard]
+3. Leader Board [/leaderboard]
--> Display Users
+4. Display Users
--> Answered Questions
+5. Answered Questions
--> Created questions
+6. Created questions
--> Score = Sum of Answered + Created
+7. Score = Sum of Answered + Created

+# The Store

+1. Questions
+2. Users
+3. authedUser